krokedil/payer-b2b-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2021.02.18        - Version 2.1.2 =
+* Fix               - Fixed an issue that would trigger an update attempt when updating an order in WooCommerce that Payer has already completed.
+* Fix               - Fixed not sending the PNO or Org number to Payer for Card payments.

 = 2021.02.18        - Version 2.1.1 =
 * Fix               - Fixed an issue when a customer tried to complete a failed subscription payment using Payer B2B Card payments.
 * Fix               - Fixed a logic error for the get address feature.